 I would not use these two whites together.
 If you are choosing between the two for doors and trim, Extra White is a really bright, crisp, almost stark white that can turn a little bit blue in cool light.
 Pure White is less bright and has barely any tendency to show its undertones, making it a great choice.

-SW Pure White vs SW Alabaster
+Pure White vs Alabaster

-Alabaster (SW 7008) is a warmer white with both a yellow undertone and some gray to help soften it up.
+Sherwin Williams Alabaster (SW 7008) is a warmer white with both a yellow undertone and some gray to help soften it up.
 It has an LRV of 82, making it a slightly darker option than Pure White.
 Alabaster verges on feeling like an off-white.

 While it’s a popular color for walls, trims, and cabinets, it’s not what you would want to choose for a traditional “white” trim or cabinet color.

-SW Pure White vs SW Snowbound
+Pure White vs Snowbound

 If you’re looking for a traditional “white” white, Sherwin Williams Snowbound most likely is not the color for you.
 It’s not a true white and has warmer undertones that make it lean closer to the off-white color range, despite its LRV of 83.